mkitt/browser-refresh.vim/README.md

 Inspired by:

 - The TextMate snippet in the HTML bundle
-- My burning desire to never touch my mouse again
+- A burning desire to never touch my mouse again

 ## Contributing